beholdenspore28/bb_helper/README.md

 How do I use it?

-All questions will be answered when you look at lite_lib.h
+All questions will be answered when you look at the lite.h header file

 Why is it called lite_lib?